Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 - The visible state never changes unless either the preferred sequencer submits a bundle, or a timeout occurs (i.e. the virtual slot lags too far).
 This ensures that the preferred sequencer always knows the exact state that he's building on top of.
 - An honest sequencer wants to keep the virtual slot number as close to the real slot number as possible.
 This way, he has more buffer to absorb downtime without the state changing.
-This reduces the risk of soft-confirmations being invalidated.
+This reduces the risk of soft confirmations being invalidated.
 - Honest sequencers can always give accurate soft confirmations, unless the DA layer experiences a liveness failure lasting more than `K` slots.
 - Transactions can access information about the underlying blockchain with the best latency that doesn't invalidate soft confirmations.